garfieldmaitland/garfieldmaitland/README.md

-🔭 Data Scientist Intern @ AT&T | 🏆 3x Databricks Certified | Passionate about Machine Learning

-🌱 Expanding my skills in PyTorch, TensorFlow, and quantization techniques.
+#### Hi there 👋

+🔭 I'm currently working on ...
+- data and machine learning

+🌱 I'm currently learning ...
+- PyTorch, TensorFlow, Quantization

-👯 Eager to collaborate on projects involving synthetic data or ML model optimization.
+👯 I'm looking to collaborate on ...

-🤔 Seeking insights on the latest advancements in synthetic data generation and evaluation.
+- synthetic data, ML optimization

+🤔 I'm looking for help on ...
+- exploring the breadth and dept of synthetic data

-💬 Ask me about data science and/or data governance.
+💬 Ask me about ...
+- data science and data governance

-📫 Reach me at garfieldivymaitland@gmail.com
+📫 How to reach me ...
+- garfieldivymaitland@gmail.com

+👨‍💻 Pronouns:
-😄 Pronouns: I'm/Him
+- I'm/Him